-“The simple things are the hardest” – this well-known quote fits best to the text of The Road book, written by Cormac McCarthy.
-The common critics of this masterpiece novel generally deals with the misunderstanding of its simple composition, manner of narration and story presentation, both in original version of the book and in translations.
+“The simple things are the hardest” – this well-known quote fits best to the text of ‘The Road’ book, written by Cormac McCarthy.
+The common critics of this masterpiece novel generally deal with the misunderstanding of its simple composition, manner of narration and story presentation, both in the original version of the book and in translations.
 We, as readers, see enough simple classic road trip from A to B destination points.
-Nevertheless, this journey, this Road gradually reveals the outside post-apocalyptic world and the relationship between the Father and the Son by means of their common trip along with dead surrounding environment.
+Nevertheless, this journey, this Road gradually reveals the outside post-apocalyptic world and the relationship between the Father and the Son by means of their common trip along with the dead surrounding environment.
 Cormac McCarthy gives us only two main characters with no names, but only definitions, made by himself – Man and Boy.
-Author additionally gives poor details of the environment in his The road novel, as well as open ending provokes imagination to forecast.
+The author additionally gives poor details of the environment in his novel, as well as open ending provokes imagination to forecast.

-The Road by Cormac McCarthy would not present you a detailed world with all the answers and sophisticated definite explanations, with causes and effects, with thorough analysis of the characters.
-Instead, The road book creates a sort of emotional draft, its own reality with the core, but not shaped and reader can fill this world with own perception and images.
-In a scene, when Father and Son reveals remains of “cannibalism picnic”, it would seem for all readers to have the same picture, but Cormac McCarthy only gives us pieces of information and we imagine the crime scene, which happened last night.
-The Road book poorly describes a desirable storage with provision, means of hygiene and even cloth to be found by Man and Boy, but without particular details.
-Reader fill this bunker with own imagination and desires of some goods.
+The Road by Cormac McCarthy would not present you with a detailed world with all the answers and sophisticated definite explanations, with causes and effects, with a thorough analysis of the characters.
+Instead, the book creates a sort of emotional draft, its own reality with the core, but not shaped and the reader can fill this world with own perception and images.
+In a scene, when Father and Son reveal remains of “cannibalism picnic”, it would seem for all readers to have the same picture, but Cormac McCarthy only gives us pieces of information and we imagine the crime scene, which happened last night.
+‘The Road’ book poorly describes desirable storage with a provision, means of hygiene and even cloth to be found by Man and Boy, but without particular details.
+The reader fills this bunker with own imagination and desires of some goods.
 The Road, being accomplished by two travelers, describes as a dead place without animals or plants, covered with ash.
-We can hardly imagine this environment with some green and life on out common sense.
+We can hardly imagine this environment with some green and life on our common sense.
 Cormac McCarthy calls his characters Man and Boy each and every time and such simplicity emotionally reflects the simplicity of this empty world with no names and former lives.

 So when are you going to talk to me again?